DanielSeemaier/mkexp/README.md

-# Experiment Framework for (Distributed) Graph Partitioners
+# Framework for running experiments with graph partitioners

 0. Add `bin/` to your `$PATH` variable.
 1. Run `mkexp --init` in a fresh directory.
 This creates a file `Experiment`.